Hasan013/Data-Analysis-PowerBi/Kolkata Zomato Analysis/README.md

 I am very excited to share the results of my recent data analysis project using the Kolkata Zomato dataset.
 I explored the food scene in Kolkata and made a cool dashboard in PowerBI to tell the story of dining in the city.
 Check out some of the cool features and things I have founded.

 ## Dashboard Features:
-•	Dinner Ratings: See how people rate dinners in the city.
+•	Dinner Ratings: See how people rate dinners in the city. <br>
-•	Delivery Ratings: Check out how restaurants are doing in the delivery department.
+•	Delivery Ratings: Check out how restaurants are doing in the delivery department.<br>
-•	Indoor Seating: Find places to sit inside for a meal.
+•	Indoor Seating: Find places to sit inside for a meal.<br>
-•	Veg Only: Quickly find spots with only vegetarian options.
+•	Veg Only: Quickly find spots with only vegetarian options.<br>
-•	Home Delivery: Discover restaurants that deliver to your door.
+•	Home Delivery: Discover restaurants that deliver to your door.<br>
 •	Locations & Cuisines Filters: Easily explore the food map of Kolkata.

 ## Key Insights:
-•	KPIs (Average Bill Amount): See how much people usually spend on meals in the city.
+•	KPIs (Average Bill Amount): See how much people usually spend on meals in the city.<br>
-•	Top Cuisines: Find out which cuisines are the most popular in Kolkata.
+•	Top Cuisines: Find out which cuisines are the most popular in Kolkata.<br>
 •	Top Restaurants: Discover the best rated restaurants in the city.

 ## Why It Matters: